cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

     "metric": # `metric` argument to constructor of `NonIIDIssueManager`.
 String for the distance metric used for nearest neighbors search if necessary. `metric` argument to constructor of `sklearn.neighbors.NearestNeighbors`, "k": # `k` argument to constructor of `NonIIDIssueManager`.
 Integer representing the number of nearest neighbors for nearest neighbors search if necessary. `n_neighbors` argument to constructor of `sklearn.neighbors.NearestNeighbors`
     "num_permutations": # `num_permutations` argument to constructor of `NonIIDIssueManager`.
-    }
+    "seed": # seed for numpy's random number generator (used for permutation tests) }

 .. note::